wolfSSL/microchip-atecc-demos/wolfssl_client_trust_platform/firmware/README.md

 ## Running the example

-1. Choose the TLS server.
+1) Choose the TLS server:

 For testing mutual authentication you can use the wolfSSL example server:

 ```